ibbles/LearningUnreal/Dynamic Lighting.md

+Dynamic Lighting is [[Lighting]] that is computed every frame.
+This means that all [[Light Source Properties]] of the [[Light Source]] can be altered at runtime by game logic.
+It is also possible to spawn and destroy lights at runtime.
+There is no [[Baked Lighting|baking]] process.
+A [[Light Source]] is made dynamic by setting its [[Mobility]] to Movable.

+A Dynamic light will be rendered in Unreal Editor the same way as it will in-game.

 Each feature, such as [[Dynamic Shadows]], is made up of many parts, sometimes separate, sometimes coordinated.
 Different solutions doing very specific things.